 The City of Fort Bragg is located on the north coast of Mendocino County, California.
 Historically, the local economy has been primarily resource dependent, with the first timber mill established in 1853.
+However, these industries have been in decline for years, reflecting a national trend in many rural areas.
 In 2002, a 415-acre mill site operated by Georgia Pacific closed.
 This area comprises about a third of the land area of the City of Fort Bragg, and is located entirely on the west side of CA Hwy 1 overlooking the Pacific Ocean (Figure 1).

 The 35-acre project site is situated in the central portion of the former Georgia Pacific Timber Facility (Mill Site) on a coastal terrace.
 The project site has elevations ranging from 0' at the beach, to 40' at the coastal bluffs.
-The Pacific Ocean is immediately to the west, and the Noyo Headlands Park trail is to the north, south, east and west.
+The Pacific Ocean is immediately to the west, and the Noyo Headlands Park trail is to the north, south, and east.
 Notable features include:

-- Soldier Bay and beach, located to the west and north of the project site; - The City's wastewater treatment facility, located on the bluff tops to the south west; - Maple Creek riparian area, located south east of the project site; - Alder Creek drainage area, located northeast of the project site; - Downtown Fort Bragg located east and northeast of the project site; and - The Noyo Headland Park and Fort Bragg Coastal Trail, which circumambulates around the south, east and north sides of the project area.
+- Soldier Bay and beach, located to the west and north of the project site; - The City's wastewater treatment facility, located on the bluff tops to the south west; - Maple Creek riparian area, located south east of the project site; - Alder Creek drainage area, located northeast of the project site; - Downtown Fort Bragg located east and northeast of the project site; and